Powerlearnproject/se-assignment-day-2-git-and-github-khisareuben/README.md

 ## Scenarios Where Forking is Useful

 1. **Contributing to Open Source**: Forking is commonly used in open-source development where contributors want to make changes to a project without having direct write access to the original repository.
-Contributors can make changes in their forked repository, propose modifications, and submit pull requests to the original repository which will then be reviewed before merging[^1^][1][^2^][2].
+Contributors can make changes in their forked repository, propose modifications, and submit pull requests to the original repository which will then be reviewed before merging.

 2. **Maintaining Personal Copies**: Developers may fork a repository to create their personal version for experimentation or customization.
-It allows developers to have control over their version while still being able to pull updates from the original project[^1^][1][^2^][2].
+It allows developers to have control over their version while still being able to pull updates from the original project.

 3. **Creating Independent Projects**: Forking provides a way to start a new project based on an existing one.
-Developers can build upon existing codebases and tailor them to their specific needs[^1^][1][^2^][2].
+Developers can build upon existing codebases and tailor them to their specific needs.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
 # Importance of Issues and Project Boards on GitHub